|Prof. Silvia Licoccia

 Tel: +39 06 72594386

 Fax: +39+06 72594328

 SL graduated in Chemistry with Laude at the University of Rome Sapienza.
 Since 2001 she is Professor of Chemical Foundations of Technologies at the University of Rome “Tor Vergata”.
-SL is Director of the Department of Chemical Science and Technologies (since 2012) and Deputy Rector for Scientific Research (since 2013).
-Since 2009 she is Director of the Italy-Quebec Joint Laboratory on Nanostructured Materials for Energy, Catalysis and Biomedical Applications and Director of the Teaching Supervising Committee of the International Ph.D.
-Program in Materials for Health, Environment and Energy.
-She has been previously Director of NAST, Center for Nanoscience, Nanotechnology and Instrumentation at Tor Vergata (2011-2013), President of of AICIng (Italian Association Chemistry for Engineering (2010-2014).
+SL has been Director of the Department of Chemical Science and Technologies (2012-), Deputy Rector for Scientific Research (2013-19), and Director of the Teaching Supervising Committee of the International Ph.D.
+Program in Materials for Health, Environment and Energy (2009-19).
+She has been previously Director of NAST (2011-2013), President of AICIng (Italian Association Chemistry for Engineering (2010-2014).

 SL spent several periods of study and research in Canada (York University, Toronto) and in the USA (University of Arizona, University of California Davis).
 Associate Editor of the International Journal of Nanomaterials (World Scientific), member of the Editorial Board of Green and Sustainable Chemistry (Scientific Research Publishing), and member of the Advisory Editorial Board of Materials for Renewable and Sustainable Energy (Elsevier).